francis-cuenca/cortico-test/README.md

 ### Architecture
 ![alt text](resources/architecture.png)

-The system will be using Prometheus for monitoring the Web app's metrics and Grafana's dashboard will be used for visualizing the scraped metrics.
+The system will be using cAdvisor to gather real time metrics and Prometheus to scrape the metrics.
+Grafana's dashboard will be used for visualizing the scraped metrics.

-This setup allows for effective scaling by exposing container metrics to Prometheus every time a new container is going to be monitored.
+This setup allows for effective scaling by automatically exposing container metrics to cAdvisor every time a new container is going to be added.
+Grafana can be used also for monitoring and analyzing data from metrics.

 ### Prerequisites